berina-spirjan1/Tv-shows-app/README.md

 ## Models

 <p>The model represents the component that is responsible for the data used within the application.
 This is the so-called The “data access layer” that is most hidden and remote for the user, as it contains entities that manage the database, network requests, and convert data from one form to another so that they are ready to be displayed to the end user.
 As for the models that we use in our project, they are <b>Movie</b> and <b>MovieResponse</b> that we generate with the help of plugins, for simplicity and speed, and which contain all the data that characterizes a movie, or TV series.</p>
+<br><hr>

+## Retrofit

+<p>Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
+The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
+This directory has two files, one of which is an interface <b>GetDataServer</b>, that declares the method of obtaining the method for our Web API and we publish the creation of a function for searching and adding information about our categories.
+In addition to the interface, the directory also has a <b>DataClient</b> object in which we connect the api key, which is unique for each user, the url for the database, and the url for retrieving photos.</p>